See and Do in Hong Kong

 Recommended attractions in Hong Kong

-Expats should take a trip on the funicular to the summit of Victoria Peak where breathtaking views across the cityscape and Kowloon Bay unfold before their eyes.
+Expats should take a trip on the funicular to the summit of Victoria Peak where breathtaking views of the cityscape and Kowloon Bay unfold before their eyes.
 They can discover their new home and take in the chaotic beauty of it all.
 While up there, browse in some of the summit shops, or enjoy a bite to eat at one of the restaurants overlooking the city.

 Located on the southern shore of Hong Kong, Aberdeen was a haven for pirates a few centuries ago, but these days it’s a popular tourist attraction and upmarket expat neighbourhood.
 The suburb seduces expats and locals alike with its culture of traditional boat dwellers and the allure of fresh seafood just caught off its friendly shores.